JoaoDeodatoPereira/SoftawareProject/Readme.md

 All interactions are performed through a terminal interface.

 The project demonstrates the application of six design patterns that enhance modularity, scalability, and maintainability.
-It is hosted on [GitHub](https://github.com/JoaoDeodatoPereira/SoftawareProject), and the complete source code is available in a downloadable zip file.
+It is hosted on [GitHub](https://github.com/JoaoDeodatoPereira/SoftawareProject).
 ---

 ## Team Collaboration